manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 # Adding documents to a real-time table

-> If you are looking for information about adding documents to a plain table please read section about [adding data from external storages](../../Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md).
+> If you're looking for information on adding documents to a plain table, please refer to the section on [adding data from external storages](../../Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md).

 <!-- example insert -->
-Adding documents in a real-time manner is only supported for [Real-Time](../../Creating_a_table/Local_tables/Real-time_table.md) and [percolate](../../Creating_a_table/Local_tables/Percolate_table.md) tables.
-Corresponding SQL command or HTTP endpoint or a client's functions inserts new rows (documents) into a table with provided field values.
-Note that it is not necessary for a table to already exist before adding documents to it.
-If the table does not exist, Manticore will attempt to create it automatically.
+Adding documents in real-time is supported only for [Real-Time](../../Creating_a_table/Local_tables/Real-time_table.md) and [percolate](../../Creating_a_table/Local_tables/Percolate_table.md) tables.
+The corresponding SQL command, HTTP endpoint, or client functions insert new rows (documents) into a table with the provided field values.
+It's not necessary for a table to exist before adding documents to it.
+If the table doesn't exist, Manticore will attempt to create it automatically.
 For more information, see [Auto schema](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Auto-schema).

-You can insert a single or [multiple documents](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Bulk-adding-documents) with values for all fields of the table or only part of them.
-In this case the other fields will be filled with their default values (0 for scalar types, empty string for text types).
+You can insert a single or [multiple documents](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Bulk-adding-documents) with values for all fields of the table or just a portion of them.
+In this case, the other fields will be filled with their default values (0 for scalar types, an empty string for text types).

-Expressions are currently not supported in `INSERT` and the values should be explicitly specified.
+Expressions are not currently supported in `INSERT`, so values must be explicitly specified.

-The ID field/value can be omitted as RT and PQ tables support [auto-id](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Auto-ID) functionality.
+The ID field/value can be omitted, as RT and PQ tables support [auto-id](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Auto-ID) functionality.
 You can also use `0` as the id value to force automatic ID generation.
 Rows with duplicate IDs will not be overwritten by `INSERT`.
-You can use [REPLACE](../../Data_creation_and_modification/Updating_documents/REPLACE.md) for that.
+Instead, you can use [REPLACE](../../Data_creation_and_modification/Updating_documents/REPLACE.md) for that purpose.

-When using the HTTP JSON protocol, two different request formats are available: a common Manticore format and an Elasticsearch-like one.
-Both formats are demonstrated in the examples.
+When using the HTTP JSON protocol, you have two different request formats to choose from: a common Manticore format and an Elasticsearch-like format.
+Both formats are demonstrated in the examples below.

-Also, if you use JSON and the Manticore request format, note that the `doc` node is mandatory and all the values should be provided inside it.
+Additionally, when using the Manticore JSON request format, keep in mind that the `doc` node is required, and all the values should be provided within it.

 <!-- intro -->